 5 George Gianinni

-4 Baby out the Window
+4 Baby Out The Window

-3 Suicides in the 1930s
+3 Suicides In The 1930s

-2 High-Profile Arrests
+2 Profile Arrests

 1 Paranormal Activity